Motorola One 5G Ace review: A good $400 phone, a fantastic $20 one

 A few times while framing a photo, a prompt would appear urging me to change to the macro camera.
 I would.
 Then, when I was framing with the macro camera, a prompt would appear suggesting I use the 1x (main) camera.
 Also, autofocus with the macro camera isn't great.
 Frequently when I took a photo, the camera would struggle to grab focus.

 In terms of video, image quality isn't great and the focus tends to hunt.
 Good lighting offers good results.
 And the image stabilization in video is surprisingly good.
-Check out the video below to see both 4K and 1,080-pixel footage I recorded with the Ace.
+Check out the video below to see footage shot at both 4K and 1080p resolutions with the Ace.

 If the Ace were a $700-plus phone I'd be disappointed with its camera system.
 But it's solid for a $400 phone.
 You'd have to pay $99 more to jump up to the stellar cameras on the Google Pixel 4A 5G.
 As long as you know what the trade-offs are, you're going to be able to take some good photos with the Ace's main camera.